Parks Victoria Executive Team

 Matthew holds a Master of Business Administration from Southern Cross University.

-He is a current Board member of the Victoria Tourism Industry Council (VTIC) and committee member of the Victorian Government’s Visitor Economy Ministerial Advisory Committee (VEMAC).
+He is a current Board member of the Victoria Tourism Industry Council (VTIC).

 Matthew is a Victorian Fellow of the Institute of Public Administration Australia (IPAA) and a Club Melbourne Ambassador.